-The safety improvements to Cressbrook Dam, including widening the spillway and raising the crest, will ensure the dam can pass larger volumes of water.
+The safety improvements to Cressbrook Dam, including widening the spillway and raising the crest, will ensure the dam can safely pass larger volumes of water in a major flood event.
+These upgrades are essential to meet modern safety and engineering standards, ensuring the dam can manage future flood risks.

 Project benefits